-Fasting:
+Fasting

-- Do not eat or drink for 6 hours prior to your appointment
+- Do not eat or drink (expect for water) for 6 hours prior to your appointment - This includes lollies, mints and gums

-- You may drink water only

-- This includes lollies, mints and gums

-Diabetes:
+Diabetes

-- If you have a morning appointment, you will be required to fast from midnight.
-Do not take your morning insulin or tablets. - If your appointment is later in the day, you may be able to eat breakfast.
-If you do, take your morning insulin or tablets. - A high blood glucose level may result in poor quality PET images and may result in cancellation of your scan.
-Please ensure your blood glucose level is close to 7 mmol/L for your scan - If you control your diabetes with insulin, bring your insulin with you - If you are unsure, please contact us.
+- If your appointment is in the morning, do not take your morning insulin or tablets. - If your appointment is later in the day, you may be able to eat breakfast.
+If you do, take your morning insulin or tablets. - A high blood glucose level may result in poor quality PET images and may result in cancellation of your scan. - You must not take insulin within 6 hours of your appointment - If you are unsure, please contact us.